aws/karpenter-provider-aws/website/content/en/preview/concepts/node-templates.md

 kubernetes.io/cluster/<cluster-name>: owned
 ```

-Additional tags can be added in the AWSNodeTemplate tags section which are merged with global tags in `aws.tags` (located in karpenter-global-settings ConfigMap) and can override the default tag values.
+Additional tags can be added in the AWSNodeTemplate tags section which are merged with global tags in `aws.tags` (located in karpenter-global-settings ConfigMap).
 ```yaml
 spec:
   tags: